dlvalencia/CSE251B_WI21_BrainMRI/README.md

     1. 'resnet50' - model is a pretrained ResNet50 CNN
     2. 'vgg16' - model is a pretrained VGG16 CNN with batch norm
     3. 'densenet121' - model is a pretrained DenseNet121 CNN
+    4. 'LinearModel' - model is a linear model
+    5. 'FCModel' - 5 linear layer neural network with dropout and ReLU activations

 * transforms : defines the transforms and their parameters
     1. 'RotateAngle' - the absolute range edges that the rotation transformation will apply.
 Expects float value.